alexbgg/Classification_images_plants/streamlit/web/transfer_learning.md

 <br>

 ### Conclusion
-MobileNetV2 not only met but exceeded our performance expectations with the F1-Score over 97% maybe 98% :smiley:.
+MobileNetV2 not only met but exceeded our performance expectations with the F1-Score over 97% :smiley:.